-21.2.4 Lack Of Preliminary Subdivision Application Information - A Determination Of An Incomplete Application
+21.2.4 Lack Of Preliminary Subdivision Development Application Information - A Determination Of An Incomplete Application

 - (1) The lack of any information required by this chapter for a complete application, or improper information supplied by the applicant, shall be cause for the zoning administrator to find the application incomplete. - (2) A determination of an incomplete application shall prohibit the scheduling of the application on a planning commission meeting agenda.
 If the application lacks any required information, the zoning administrator shall notify the applicant of the material or information lacking from the application.
 The zoning administrator shall allow 30 days from the date of notification for the applicant to provide the materials or information required.
 If the application remains incomplete after 30 days the zoning administrator shall return the entire incomplete application to the applicant, accompanied by all application fees paid.
+The City shall not accept fees for an application until the Zoning Administrator determines the application to be complete.
+An application shall not move forward for review and consideration until the application is complete and all application fees have been paid.